Building Permit Information

-- A Structure Occupying an area 10 square metres (108 sq.ft.) or less that contains plumbing, including the plumbing appurtenant thereto;
+- a structure occupying an area of 10 square metres or less that contains plumbing, including the plumbing appurtenant thereto,

-A building permit is a license, which grants legal permission to start construction of a building project.
-Building permits are required for the following:
+A building permit is a license, which grants legal permission to start construction of a building project and are required for the following:

 Why bother with a building permit?

 Building permits provide the means for Building Officials to ensure the health, safety and welfare of the building's occupants.
 The Building Code Act 1992, which is enforced by the Town, specfically states that:

 "No person shall construct or demolish a building or cause a building to be constructed or demolished unless a permit has been issued therefor by the Chief Building Official".

 The Ontario Building Code (OBC), the Town’s Zoning By-law, and other by-laws and statutes regulate the various aspects of construction.